oavraham1/ag-evaluation/README.md

 # AG-Evaluation

 AG is a method for reliable evaluation of distributional semantic models.
-The method was introduced in the paper [Improving Reliability of Word Similarity Evaluation by Redesigning Annotation Task and Performance Measure](https://aclweb.org/anthology/W/W16/W16-2519.pdf).
+It was introduced in the paper [Improving Reliability of Word Similarity Evaluation by Redesigning Annotation Task and Performance Measure](https://aclweb.org/anthology/W/W16/W16-2519.pdf).

 Here we provide:
 - A python implementation of the method